bguedj/bguedj.github.io/_pages/service.md

 **Editorial Boards**

+Serving as **Action Editor**, member of the Editorial Board for [Transactions on Machine Learning Research](https://jmlr.org/tmlr/) (TMLR, since December 2021)

 Serving as **Associate Editor**, member of the Editorial Board for [Data-Centric Engineering](https://www.cambridge.org/core/journals/data-centric-engineering) (since March 2021)

 Serving as **member of the Editorial Board of reviewers** for the [Journal of Machine Learning Research (JMLR)](http://www.jmlr.org) (since June 2020)